-Memorial Hermann Hospital’s Lung Cancer Program is prepared to help you with all of the medical expertise, diagnostic tools and personal support necessary to fight this challenging disease.
+The Lung Cancer Program at Memorial Hermann is prepared to help you with all of the medical expertise, diagnostic tools and personal support necessary to fight this challenging disease.

-Memorial Hermann Hospital’s Lung Cancer Program offers lung cancer screening, using a low-dose CT (computed tomography) scan of the chest.
+The Lung Cancer Program at Memorial Hermann offers lung cancer screening, using a low-dose CT (computed tomography) scan of the chest.
 This quick, non-invasive procedure looks for abnormal lesions that could be a potential cancer.
 Screening with low-dose CT has been shown in the National Lung Screening Trial (NLST) to reduce by 20 percent the risk of death from lung cancer among current or former smokers, aged 55 to 77 who have a smoking history of at least 30 pack years.
 (A pack year is equal to one pack or 20 cigarettes a day for one year.)
 The lung nodule clinic monitors abnormal lesions detected on the CT scan to discover cancer at the earliest possible stage.
 A specialist in the disease of lungs determines what additional tests are needed to diagnose potential lung cancer.
-To make an appointment or learn more about lung cancer screening, please call (713) 704-3951.

-If the CT scan detects an abnormal finding, Memorial Hermann Hospital’s Lung Cancer Program is equipped with state-of-the-art diagnostic tools to diagnose lung cancer:
+If the CT scan detects an abnormal finding,the lung cancer program at Memorial Hermann is equipped with state-of-the-art diagnostic tools to diagnose lung cancer:

 Using these advanced technologies, diagnosis and staging can be performed in a single procedure.
 The procedure begins with a biopsy, analyzed immediately by an on-site pathologist to determine whether or not a mass is malignant.
 If it is, the pulmonary interventional oncologist “stages” the cancer – determines its exact size, location and the extent to which it may have spread beyond the lungs – without a follow-up procedure.

-After a lung cancer diagnosis, the multi-specialty team at Memorial Hermann Hospital collaborates to ensure that treatment is carefully planned and personalized for each patient.
+After a lung cancer diagnosis, the multi-specialty team affiliated with Memorial Hermann-Texas Medical Center collaborates to ensure that treatment is carefully planned and personalized for each patient.
 Challenging cases are addressed by tumor boards where physicians meet to discuss treatment options and create clear, consistent plans for patients.

 Early stage lung cancer is treated with curative surgery performed by thoracic surgeons who specialize in doing these procedures.
 For those patients who are unable to undergo lung surgery Stereotactic ablative radiotherapy (SBRT) is also available.
 Treatment options in later stages may include one or a combination of therapies: